-• Staff will receive training in good working practices which comply with Health, Safety and Well Being policy requirements when available.

-- All staff will receive Child Protection training every 3 years. - Staff will be trained in the specific types of intimate care that they carry out and fully understand the intimate care policy and guidelines within the context of their work. - Whole school staff training should foster a culture of good practice and a whole school approach to intimate care. - The school and individual staff will keep a dated record of all training undertaken.
+- Staff will receive training in good working practices which comply with Health, Safety and Well Being policy requirements when available. - All staff will receive Safeguarding training on a whole school basis yearly, and updates regularly provided throughout the year. - Staff will be trained in the specific types of intimate care that they carry out and fully understand the intimate care policy and guidelines within the context of their work. - Whole school staff training should foster a culture of good practice and a whole school approach to intimate care. - The school and individual staff will keep a dated record of all training undertaken.